s5k6/shelltalk/README.md

 So somehow the file `file5` was opened for writing, and the file descriptor 5 was made available to the newly run program.

 How does the shell do that?
-We need to
+We already know how to get a file descriptor from open(2), but here we

-  * control the file descriptor (0, 1, 2) returned by open(2), and
+  * control the file descriptor (5) returned by open(2), and

   * communicate an open file descriptor to a child process.